law-school-usa

 The university is located on Broadway in the heart of New York City.
 The Low Memorial Library, erected in the Roman Classical style and currently housing the university’s primary administration offices, is its principal landmark.
 Columbia University maintains two facilities outside of Manhattan, the Nevis Laboratories in Irvington, New York, which is a center for the study of high-energy experimental particle and nuclear physics, and the Lamont-Doherty Earth Observatory in Palisades, New York.

-The acceptance rate in Columbia University is 11.9%, indicating its highly selective admissions procedure.
-Prospective students applying to Columbia Law School must submit Law School Admission Test (LSAT) scores between 170 and 175, demonstrating the institution’s commitment to admitting candidates with excellent intellectual capacity.
+The acceptance rate at Columbia University is 11.8% in 2026, indicating its highly selective admissions procedure.
+Prospective students applying to Columbia Law School must submit Law School Admission Test (LSAT) scores between 169 and 175 in 2026, demonstrating the institution’s commitment to admitting candidates with excellent intellectual capacity.
+The median LSAT score is 173 in 2026.

-Admission requires an excellent academic record, with a GPA criterion ranging between 3.81 and 3.96.
+Admission requires an excellent academic record, with a GPA criterion ranging between 3.85 and 3.98 in 2026.
 It demonstrates the university’s focus on academic success and the development of a diverse student body.
-Columbia Law School graduates demonstrate their readiness for the legal profession with a 95.6% bar exam passage rate, confirming the institution’s dedication to providing a complete and successful legal education.
+The median GPA is 3.92 in 2026.
+Columbia Law School graduates demonstrate their readiness for the legal profession with a 95.9% bar exam passage rate.
+The employment rate 10 months after graduation is 97.1%, confirming the institution’s strong career outcomes and dedication to providing a complete and successful legal education.

 2. Stanford Law School